Quad Marker Screening

 - Abdominal Wall Defects (gastroschisis and omphalocele)

-The amount of each substance is affected by many factors including:
+The amount of each substance can be affected by many factors including:

 - Your gestational age (how far along you are in the pregnancy)